-Yes, I do.
+Yes, we do.
 I’m glad you wrote.
 Your question signals that the cons of procrastination outweigh the pros for you these days, so it’s a good time to revise.
-Let’s not label your habit as “bad,” because it does work for some people.
+Let’s not label your habit as “bad”, because it does work for some people.

 Who, you may ask, does procrastination serve?
 For those who embrace risk and crave excitement, pressure to perform in the 11th hour is a natural high.
 Is that you?
 If so, find new rewards to replace the rush of racing to finish.
 Procrastination is tough to alter if it brings success.
 Pull an all-nighter and score an A on the exam?
 It solidifies your process.
 Write a presentation the night before, then knock ‘em dead, and you increase the likelihood of a repeat performance.

-An employee told me years ago that my procrastination on keynote presentations was stressing her out, even though she played a small part in the process…the last part.
+An employee told me years ago that my procrastination on presentations was stressing her out, even though she played a small part in the process…the last part.
 How selfish of me, not thinking about how my timing affected her.
 I won’t forget that conversation.
-A client hypothesized once that I planned to arrive just before our meeting “to make an entrance.”
+A client hypothesized once that I arrived just before our meeting “to make an entrance”.
 Ouch.
 Reflecting on my behavior led me to research how personality affects time management.
-Turns out optimists try to achieve more in shorter periods of time than pessimists (or “realists,” as my buddy Jeff likes to say).
+Turns out optimists try to achieve more in shorter periods of time than pessimists (or “realists”, as my buddy Jeff likes to say).
 That struck a chord with me.
 Does it with you?
 Underestimating how long tasks will take and neglecting to plan for the unexpected is literally risky business.

 Go ahead and 1-2-3 your A-B-C’s if you wish.